 "Give it your best shot, and do it as though you were doing it for the Lord!
 Motivate yourself.
 If you have a dream of one day being a pilot or maybe an astronaut, then reach for the stars.
-Whatever you do, set a goal hours of solo flying time.
-Each stu- in life, and keep that goal before you."
+Whatever you do, set a goal in life, and keep that goal before you."